wl2522/BankMarketingCampaign/README.md

 enn: 0.849254695007

-Mean roc_auc scores achieved with Logistic Regression using the reduced feature set on each balanced test set:
+roc_auc scores achieved with Logistic Regression using the reduced feature set on each balanced test set:

 rus: 0.719288793103